-BATON ROUGE, La. -- Every day flooding occurs somewhere in the United States.
+GLEN ALLEN, Va. -- Every day flooding occurs somewhere in the United States.
 Floods are the most common natural disaster causing not only billions of dollars in damage, but untold heartache for millions of people.
-No one knows that better than the residents of the Gulf Coast states now struggling to recover from the devastating 2005 hurricane season.

 While there is no way to eliminate the pain and suffering caused from natural disasters, individuals and families can lessen the emotional and financial toll from flooding by purchasing flood insurance through the National Flood Insurance Program (NFIP).
 The NFIP is managed by the U.S Department of Homeland Security’s Federal Emergency Management Agency (FEMA).